 Mark Bellin from Italy, and Bjorn Stengel from Germany, came as exchange students to UMass Boston They met each other during their undergraduate studies here and became close friends.
 They became very close to Lurlene as she advised and supported them throughout their year of study here.

 After returning to their home countries, Mark and Bjorn could not shake the experience they had with Lurlene and UMass Boston.
-They both returned to UMass Boston as graduate students in 2014 and completed their MBA degree at the University.
+They both returned to UMass Boston as graduate students in 2014 and completed their MBA degree at the university.
 Through Lurlene, Bjorn met his girlfriend Stephanie Garnier at UMass Boston, who came as an exchange student from the West Indies.
 Mark now works in PricewaterhouseCoopers LLP in New York City and Bjorn interns at Ceres insurance company in Boston.
 Stephanie has been accepted to the MBA program in Journalism at George Washington University.

 Stephanie spoke about their experience with Lurlene, saying “Lurlene was more than my international coordinator.
 She was like a second mother who took care of me in this brand new environment.
 She gave me a lot of “firsts” in my life.
 My first winter.
 My first overseas education.
 My first apartment.”
-Bjorn added, “Lurlene is a person who makes a difference at UMB, who stands out as someone who always wants the best for "her kids", who would never let you down and always wants to make sure you feel home.
+Bjorn added, “Lurlene is a person who makes a difference at UMass Boston, who stands out as someone who always wants the best for "her kids", who would never let you down and always wants to make sure you feel home.
 Boston has become my home, and I can truly say that Lurlene has been one of the persons that made that possible.”
 Bjorn and Stephanie are pictured below.

 Stephanie and Bjorn in a restaurant in Boston.